What's Happening in the Sixth Grade?

 Language Arts

 Welcome to 6th Grade English Language Arts.
 My name is Molly Fawcett and I have taught at the GET Middle School for six years.
-However, I am going into my twentieth year of teaching.
+However, I am going into my 20th year of teaching.
 In ELA we use StudySync for the curriculum.
 Students will use the online app as well as a workbook that goes with each unit.
 We will complete four units this school year to cover all ELA standards.

-Academic Vocabulary
+Academic Vocabulary R 6.4

 Math